 Although 1st-time visitors often have not even heard of Hyogo Prefecture (where the castle is located), many plan a day trip to Himeji just to see the castle.

 Himeji Castle is one of the first castles in Japan I’ve ever seen – and it’s also the one that I’ve probably visited most often.

 It’s especially beautiful in spring with all the cherry blossoms as well as in autumn.
 The castle grounds are huge and in the surrounding park you’ll also find a lot of stray cats.
 Another advantage for cat lovers like me.

-The renovation began in April 2010 and will probably take until March 2015.
-Until August 2014 it will pretty much look like in the photos above.
-After that the main tower will gradually become visible again.
+The renovation began in April 2010 and ended in spring 2015.
+Until August 2014 it still looked like in the photos above.
+The main tower was completely covered.

-I don’t know why so many decide not to visit because of that.
+I hope you got to visit during the renovation work.
 It’s a chance that only comes every 50 years!
 You can see the castle tower top from close-up and many other things that you usually wouldn’t.
 And apart from the main tower everything else is still the way it used to be.
-So, if you’re close to Himeji (e.g. in Kobe) certainly drop by for a few hours.

 Hikone Castle (Shiga)